jacklul/entware-pi-hole/README.md

 ## Running

-- Add `pihole` user to the system, preferably as a non-login one **(optional but recommended)**
+- Add `pihole` system user, preferably without a shell
-  - This can be as simple as `useradd --system --no-create-home --shell /sbin/nologin pihole` but on most embedded devices this will not persist after reboot so you will have to do a research on your own
+  - This can be as simple as `useradd --system --no-create-home --shell /usr/sbin/nologin pihole` but on most embedded devices this will not persist after reboot so you will have to do a research on your own on how to do it

 - Start `pihole-FTL` daemon: `/opt/etc/init.d/S65pihole-FTL start`